agustinaarroyuelo/agustinaarroyuelo.github.io/_posts/2020-06-07-Coding phase - first part.markdown

 * Write documentation for the new arguments.
 * Improve general aspect of trace plot.

+You can take a look at the code at my [branch](https://github.com/agustinaarroyuelo/arviz/tree/circular_kde_hist_plots).
 You can always contact me for suggestions and comments.
 Have a great weekend!